Research InsightLead Scoring

 Combining Multiple Data Sources

-The key difference from standard CRM scoring: pulling in external data that reveals intent signals your CRM doesn't capture on its own.
+The main difference from standard CRM scoring is incorporating external data that shows intent signals your CRM doesn't detect on its own.

 Where the Data Comes From